open-mmlab/mmdetection/docs/en/user_guides/config.md

     visualization=dict(type='DetVisualizationHook'))
 ```

-`custom_hooks` is a list of hook configs.
+`custom_hooks` is a list of all other hook configs.
 Users can develop their own hooks and insert them in this field.

 ```python
 custom_hooks = []